 - Rheumatological conditions

-We also offer respiratory physiotherapy and a women’s health service which specialises in continence problems, as well as therapy for facial palsy with therapists who work alongside a multidisciplinary team of surgeons, and psychological therapists to provide comprehensive assessment and treatment.
+We also offer a pelvic health service which specialises in continence problems, as well as therapy for facial palsy with therapists who work alongside a multidisciplinary team of surgeons, and psychological therapists to provide comprehensive assessment and treatment.

 Initial sessions include an assessment, clinical diagnosis and treatment plan.
 Treatment plans are based on comprehensive ongoing assessment and may include one or more of the following: manual therapy; exercise therapy; electrotherapy; taping; clinical Pilates; comprehensive education as well as adjuncts to treatment such as acupuncture.
-In addition to one-to-one treatment sessions, we run a lower limb class, an arthritis class for hips and knees, a back fitness class and a chronic pain education class for necks and backs (back skills training).
+In addition to one-to-one treatment sessions, we run a lower limb class, an arthritis class for hips and knees, and a shoulder rehabilitation class.

 What will happen next?